yojoe/lightninghub-api/README.md

 # API Spec design & development
 Please see [Atom](https://atom.io/) based http://apiworkbench.com/ for tools to work with RAML 1.0 files.
-For other tools have a look at https://raml.org/projects.
+For more tools have a look at https://raml.org/projects.

 # Code generation